xguse/markdown-docs/reports/tsetse_RO1_progress_wad/tsetse_RO1_progress_wad.md

 We are designing and implementing a custom database and web application to manage, track, and facilitate analysis of the thousands of specimen tubes associated with this project that will be generated and exist already.
 The system consists of a web-based user interface, two SQL-based relational databases, and a layer of custom python functions that connect the two.
-The web-based interface uses the popular open-source [Bootstrap](http://getbootstrap.com/) web interface components.
+The web-based interface uses the open-source [Bootstrap](http://getbootstrap.com/) web interface components.
-One SQL database will act as the official storage system for the specimen data; while the second will manage checkout requests by our researchers and then update the main storage database upon validation.
+One SQL database will act as the official storage system for the specimen data, while the second will manage checkout requests by our researchers and update the main storage database upon validation.
-The custom python code is based on the open-source [Flask](https://github.com/mitsuhiko/flask) web-microframework and extensions.
+The custom python code is based on the open-source [Flask](https://github.com/mitsuhiko/flask) web-microframework.
-This code manages the two databases based on requests made by users through the web-interface.
+This code manages the two databases according to requests made through the web-interface.
 It also manages user registration and permissions along with site-security.
 Finally, it will also allow us to easily design and run complex analyses with the specimen data encoded in the main database.

-# Sampling {#Sampling}
+# Collections Overview
 ## Study sites
 The surveys were done in the districts of Kole, Oyam, Nwoya, Amuru, Adjumani, Moyo and Arua in northern/Northwest Uganda.
 Additional information on tsetse population distribution was obtained from the District Entomology Offices of the relevant districts.